PythonJournos/refactoring101/README.md

 * winner status
 * margin of victory, if appropriate

-But before we dive into migrating computed values, let's start with the basics.
+Before we dive into migrating computed values, let's start with the basics.
 We've decided to store our new election classes in a models.py (Django users, this should be familiar).
-Therefore, we'll store tests in a new _test_models.py_ module.
+Therefore, we'll store tests in a new *test_models.py* module.

 We can run those tests by doing the following:
 ```bash
 nosetests -v tests/test_models.py
 ```

+Now let's start writing some test-driven code.

-*Add name handling*
+*Add name bits*

 * Create test_models.py
 * Add test for Candidate name handling
-* Run test to see it fail
+* Run test to see it fail ([elex4.1.0](https://github.com/PythonJournos/refactoring101/tree/elex4.1.0))
-* Write a Candidate class that exposes first and last name attributes
+* Write a Candidate class that exposes first and last name attributes ([elex4.1.1](https://github.com/PythonJournos/refactoring101/tree/elex4.1.1))
 * Run test to see it pass

-_Post-refacotring code_

-*Add party attribute*
+*Add party*

 * Add test for Candidate.party
 * Run test to see it fail
 * Add party
 * Run test and see it pass

+*TODO*

+* Candidate.votes
+* Race.office and district
+* Race.add_result (gets or creates candidate instance)
+* Candidate.winner, margin, vote_pct (since these require all Candidates to be available via parent Race class)
+* Update Parser to return Candidate and Race classes
+* Update summary script to use Cand/Race objects returned by Parser class

 #### Exercises